Master of Agribusiness in Agribusiness

 To receive a graduate degree from Texas A&M University, students must earn one-third or more of the credits through the institution’s own direct instruction.
 This limitation also applies to joint degree programs.

-Exceptions will be permitted only in unusual cases and when petitioned by the student with permission from the Intercollegiate Chair and Associate Department Head for Graduate Programs and approved by the Office of Graduate and Professional Studies.
+Exceptions will be permitted only in unusual cases and when petitioned by the student with permission from the Intercollegiate Chair and Associate Department Head for Graduate Programs and approved by the Graduate and Professional School.

 To emphasize the integration and application of subject matter learned and the development of written and oral communication skills, a student will be required to take capstone courses consisting of AGEC 629 and AGEC 630 during the last fall semester.
 This 6 credit hour course requirement allows waiving of the Final Examination.
 Completion of these capstone courses serves as the final examination for this program.